luyadev/luya.io/docs/guide/app/language.md

 ],
 ```

-+ `luya\web\Composition::$hidden`: (boolean) If this website is not multi lingual you can hide the composition, other whise you have to enable this.
++ <class name="luya\web\Composition" prop="hidden" />: (boolean) If this website is not multi lingual you can hide the composition, other whise you have to enable this.
-+ `luya\web\Composition::$default`: (array) Contains the default setup for the current language, this must match your language system configuration.
++ <class name="luya\web\Composition" prop="default" />: (array) Contains the default setup for the current language, this must match your language system configuration.

 Now you have set the default language of the application to **en** and the language prefix is available and will be appended to all urls.
 If hidden is enabled, it would still set the language, but would not prepend the string ot every url.